perillamint/yuritopia/README.md

 3. If you want any game mod to be included, install it in game directory.
 4. Run `runme.sh`.
 It will transcode all assets and build `yuritopia.nro`.

+# Special thanks

+@uyjulian for porting Ren'Py to Nintendo Switch

 # Note

 Game logo is obtained from https://upload.wikimedia.org/wikipedia/en/e/e1/Kindred_Spirits_on_the_Roof_Logo.png